decoderkurt/research_project_school_of_ai_2019/README.md

 |Test2|065.bmp|10x10|22.3|77.6|347%↑|
 |Test3|065.bmp|100x100|17.9|61.3|342%↑|

-Using only one image PPO training, I got about three times more effective improvement than if it did not apply.
-Through this research project, I saw the possibility of solving real world problems using reinforcement learning where traditional deep learning could not be applied due to small data.
+Using only one image training with PPO, I got about three times more effective improvement than if it did not apply.
+Through this research project, I saw the possibility of solving real world problems using reinforcement learning where traditional deep learning could not be applied due to lack of dataset.

-Also, I can see the reinforcement learning outcomes using PPO worked well even in different size unseen images.
-I think the strength of reinforcement learning is that it can be applied to more complex and time-consuming data after learning it quickly with a small size data.
+Also, I can see PPO worked well even in different size unseen images.
+I think the strength of reinforcement learning is that it can be applied to more complex and time-consuming data after learning it quickly with a small sized.

 ## Colab link
 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/decoderkurt/research_project_school_of_ai_2019/blob/master/Research_Project_SchoolofAI.ipynb)